NAMIS School 2018: Seattle

-University of Washington:
+University of Washington

-Dr. Michael T. KHBEIS
+Dr. Michael T. Khbeis (Director, Washington Nanofabrication Facility)

-Dr. Alain BOSSEBOEUF (CNRS, NAMIS network coordinator)
+Dr. Alain Bosseboeuf (CNRS, NAMIS network coordinator)

 Dear NAMIS members,

-Except transportation cost from your home country to the school location, accommodation, lunches and some of the dinners will be provided by University of Washington to attendees.
+Except for transportation cost from your home country to the school location, accommodation, lunches and some of the dinners will be provided by University of Washington to attendees.
 This may be summarized as follows: